 Thinking about adding native plants to your home landscape?
 This tour will guide you through our homeowners demonstration garden and botanical garden to provide inspiration for your next planting project.
 Soil amending, site preparation and other helpful maintenance topics are also discussed.

 Learn the eating habits and trapping methods of southern Appalachian carnivorous plants.
 Children and adults alike will have the opportunity to view these insect eating plants up close and learn about their importance.

 Explore which plants are toxic and what parts of the plant can harm you, then round out your knowledge with the history and folklore behind these plants.

 We all know that a garden can be pleasing to the eye, but what about our other senses?
 Explore the garden using the full gamut of your sensory receptors.
 How can you incorporate texture, scent and the sounds of rustling leaves into your garden and experience the natural world in a new, expansive way.

 Interpretive guided tours for private groups are also available throughout the year and can be arranged by appointment.
-They are free of charge, but donations are always appreciated.
+Tours are free of charge, but contributions are greatly appreciated.
 Talks on various botanical topics are also available to local garden clubs and other adult organizations.

 To schedule either a tour or a talk, email our Horticulturist at firstname.lastname@example.org